Alumni Spotlight - Dr. Liz Brown

 What do you do now?

-I am currently a Clinical Epidemiologist working for the Center of Evidence Based Policy at Oregon Health and Sciences University (OHSU).
-The center is a group that functions independently from the university.
-We do technical assistance for the state Medicaid program and work on some state specific projects, mostly for New York state.
+I am currently a Clinical Epidemiologist working for the Center for Evidence-Based Policy at Oregon Health & Science University (OHSU).
+The center operates independently of the university.
+We provide technical assistance for state Medicaid programs and work on state-specific projects, primarily for New York State.

-I came to the center after five and a half years of being Chief Medical Officer for Delaware Medicaid, where I was the clinical lead for all things Medicaid in the state.
-Immediately after residency, I moved to Philadelphia to do the Robert Wood Johnson Clinical Scholars Fellowship.
-It's a two-year health policy research fellowship at the University of Pennsylvania.
+I joined the center after five and a half years as the Chief Medical Officer for Delaware Medicaid, where I served as the clinical lead for all Medicaid-related matters in the state.
+Immediately after residency, I moved to Philadelphia to participate in the Robert Wood Johnson Clinical Scholars Fellowship, a two-year health policy research fellowship at the University of Pennsylvania.

 What attracted you to the Brown Family Medicine Residency?